Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Distributed Target Tracking

 \subsection{Distributed Particle Filtering}

-For a distributed implementation of the PF, we want to avoid exchanging observations and to have a common set of samples and weights at every time step.
-If we can guarantee that the samples and weights at time $t-1$ are common, then common samples at time $t$ can be achieved by providing all nodes with the same seed for random number generation (i.e., by ensuring that their pseudo-random generators are in the same state at all times).
+For a distributed implementation of the PF, we want to avoid exchanging observations, while at the same time maintaining a common set of samples and weights at every time step.
+If we can guarantee that the samples and weights at time $t-1$ are common, then common samples\footnote{Although different sample realizations is advantageous in many applications, this is not the case in DPF since one set of particles is sufficient for one target.} at time $t$ can be achieved by providing all nodes with the same seed for random number generation (i.e., by ensuring that their pseudo-random generators are in the same state at all times).
 Ensuring common weights for all nodes can be achieved by means of a belief consensus (BC) algorithm.
 BC formally aims to compute, in a distributed fashion the product of a number of real-valued functions over the same variable \be \mathrm{BC}(f_1(x),f_2(x),\ldots,f_{N_s}(x))=\prod_{n=1}^{N_s}f_n(x). \ee However, most BC algorithms are not capable to achieve exact consensus in a finite number of iterations (except BP consensus in tree-like graphs; see Section \ref{subsec:bc}).
-As we require exact consensus on the weights, we additionally apply max-consensus\footnote{Min-consensus or average over min- and max-consensus can be also applied \cite{Farahmand2011}.} \cite{Olfati-Saber2004, Ustebay2011}, \be \mathrm{MC}(f_1(x),f_2(x),\ldots,f_{N_s}(x))=\max_{n}f_n(x), \ee which computes the exact maximum over all arguments using the same protocol as average consensus in a finite number of iterations (equal to the diameter of the graph).
-Note that max-consensus is applied before computing the estimates in order to avoid disagreement of the estimates over network.
+As we require \emph{exact} consensus on the weights, we additionally apply max-consensus\footnote{Min-consensus or average over min- and max-consensus can be also applied \cite{Farahmand2011}.} \cite{Ustebay2011,Olfati-Saber2004}, \be \mathrm{MC}(f_1(x),f_2(x),\ldots,f_{N_s}(x))=\max_{n}f_n(x), \ee which computes the exact maximum over all arguments in a finite number of iterations (equal to the diameter of the graph).
+In particular, max-consensus can be implemented as follows: denoting the function at iteration $i$ at node $n$ by $f^{(i)}_n(x)$ (with $f^{(0)}_n(x)= f_n(x)$) every node executes the following rule: \be f^{(i)}_n(x) = \max \left(f^{(i-1)}_n(x),~\max_{u \in G_n} f^{(i-1)}_u(x)\right). \ee Note that max-consensus is applied before computing the estimates in order to avoid disagreement of the estimates over network.
 This approach, already used in \cite{Ustebay2011,Farahmand2011}, can be considered as a consensus-based approach to synchronize the particles for the next time instant.
-In addition, we assume that time-slot synchronization is performed in distributed way using some standard technique, see \cite{Leng2011} and references therein.
+In addition, we assume that time-slot synchronization is performed in distributed way using any appropriate standard technique, see \cite{Leng2011} and references therein.